Cane Corso: Characteristics

 The Cane Corso is a large dog of molossoid type, strong and muscular but not without elegance; it is closely related to the Neapolitan Mastiff.
 According to the international standard, dogs should stand some 62±– cm at the withers and weigh 45±– kg; bitches are about 4 cm smaller, and weigh some 5 kg less.
 The head is large, slightly over one third of the height at the withers in length, with a well-defined stop.
 The top of the cranium is flat and slightly convergent to the muzzle.
 The eyes are oval in shape, and set well apart.
 The iris of the eye should be as dark as possible.

 The coat is short, dense and lustrous.
 It may be black, various shades of grey (lead-grey, light grey or slate-grey) or fawn (dark fawn, light fawn or stag red), or dark wheaten ('fromentino'); it may be brindled.
 Minor white markings on the chest, the feet or the nose are tolerated.

 The Cane Corso is genetically pre-disposed to elbow and hip dysplasia, to patellar luxation and to retinal dysplasia.
 It has above-average susceptibility to demodicosis, ectropion, entropion, gastric dilatation volvulus (bloat), hypothyroidism, idiopathic epilepsy, mycotic otitis and nictitans gland prolapse ("cherry eye").

-In 2017 a study of 232 of the dogs from 25 countries found an average life span of 9.3 years, varying with different coat colours.
+In 2017 a study of 232 of the dogs from 25 countries found an average lifespan of 9.3 years, varying with different coat colours.
 The longest-lived were black brindle (10.3 years), followed by: brindle (10.1 years); grey brindle (9.8 years); black, fawn and grey (all 9.0 years); and dogs of other colours (8.1 years).
-The median life span is also reported as 8.1 and as 9 years.
+The median lifespan is also reported as 8.1 and as 9 years.